isomerpages/nparks-naturekakis/pages/Join Our Activities.md

 description: ""
 ---
 <section><h5>Volunteer with us</h5>
 <p align="justify">Are you someone who loves being surrounded by nature and is passionate about greenery?
-If so, we invite you to join us on our journey towards making Singapore our City in Nature, in your own community.</p><br>
+If so, we invite you to join us on our journey towards making Singapore our City in Nature, in your own community.<br>

-<p align="justify">Whether you're a student, professional, retiree, or taking a study/career break, we welcome you to participate in Nature kakis activities.
-We greatly value the time and contributions of every volunteer, as they play a crucial role in helping us achieve our green goals.</p><br>
+Whether you're a student, professional, retiree, or taking a study/career break, we welcome you to participate in Nature kakis activities.
+We greatly value the time and contributions of every volunteer, as they play a crucial role in helping us achieve our green goals.<br>

-<p align="justify">Through our partnership with greenery enthusiasts like you, we have been able to accomplish much more than we could on our own.
+Through our partnership with greenery enthusiasts like you, we have been able to accomplish much more than we could on our own.
 So why not join us and make a difference in our nature areas and green spaces, especially in your own community?
 See below for a range of volunteer opportunities to choose from.</p><br>

 <p style="font-size:30px">TO EMBED LIVE EXCEL TABLE HERE FOR CALENDAR OF EVENTS</p></section>